romilly/start-apl/manuscript/Chapter1.md

 APL's output is **not** indented, so you can see what you should type and what you should expect APL to output.

 So - here goes.
-Type
+Type:

 ~~~~~~~~
       2 + 2